Opening Hours Open 7 days a week

 Each additional child of the High Potential Individual (HPI) £200

 High Potential Individual (HPI) or dependants of High Potential Individual (HPI) will need to have had the money available for at least 28 days in a row.
-Day 28 must be within 31 days of the applicant applying for this visa.
+Day 28 must fall within 31 days of the applicant's visa application.

-A dependent partner of a High Potential Individual (HPI) applying for switching into High Potential Individual (HPI) dependant visa will be granted leave to remain which ends on the same date as their partner’s permission as a High Potential Individual (HPI).
+A dependent partner of a High Potential Individual (HPI) applying for switching into a High Potential Individual (HPI) dependent visa will be granted leave to remain, which ends on the same date as their partner’s permission as a High Potential Individual (HPI).

-A child of a High Potential Individual (HPI) applying for switching into High Potential Individual (HPI) dependant visa will be granted leave to remain which ends on the same date as whichever of their parents’ permission ends first.
+A child of a High Potential Individual (HPI) applying for switching into a High Potential Individual (HPI) dependent visa will be granted leave to remain, which ends on the same date as whichever of their parents’ permission ends first.

 The grant will be subject to all the following conditions: